CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Day-3-Hands-on-Lab/Getting-Started.md

-# Day 3: Threat Detection, Investigation, and Response with Microsoft Security Solutions
+# Day 3: Microsoft 365 Defender for Identity and Sentinel for Advanced Threat Protection

 ### Overall Estimated Duration: 2 Hours